Lalbabu Raut

-Lalbabu Raut Gaddhi (Nepali/Maithili/Bhojpuri: लालबाबु राउत)is the first Chief Minister of Madhesh Province, one of the seven federal Provinces of Nepal.
+Lalbabu Raut, also known as Mohamed Lalbabu raut (Nepali/Maithili/Bhojpuri: लालबाबु राउत), is the first Chief Minister of Madhesh Province, one of the seven federal Provinces of Nepal.
 He is the parliamentary party leader of People's Socialist Party, Nepal for Madhesh Province.

 Raut remains in light in national medias for various irregularities cases during his tenure including the Swachatta Abhiyan, Janaki Mandir beautification, and Beti Bachau Beti Padhau abhiyan for which cases are filed in CIAA.

 Personal life

 Before being elected in the first-ever constitutional assembly, Raut had also served few years as a teacher in Thakur-ram Multiple Campus at Birgunj.
+He belongs to Muslim Raut Family.

 Political career

 Raut, a resident of Parsa was elected to the 2017 provincial assembly elections from Parsa 1(B).
 Earlier, he served as a member of the Constituent Assembly which promulgated the Constitution of Nepal 2015.
 On 15 February 2018, Governor Ratneshwar Lal Kayastha administered the oath of office and secrecy to Raut at the governor's office in Janakpur.

 Recently, he lost his home town, Jagarnathpur to Shreekant Prasad Yadav of Nepali Congress while his wife lost as deputy chairperson candidate.